 During the interviews, look for a positive attitude and enthusiasm toward technology.
-Ideal interns not only think technology is cool but also are able to think creatively about potential applications for that technology to address problems beyond the original intended use.
+Ideal interns don’t just think technology is cool.
+They also can think creatively about potential applications for that technology.
+They can find ways to address problems beyond the original intended use.

 If you’re interested in more information about establishing an internship program for your tech transfer office, check out our other Insights on using interns and contact us to discuss how Fuentek can help.